SchneeHertz/deepdanbooru-flask/README.md

+This is a local tagging server for Songbird

 ### setup

 1. install requirement from requirements.txt

     ```pip install -r requirement.txt```

-2. download **deepdanbooru.onnx** and **tags.txt** from https://huggingface.co/chinoll/deepdanbooru/tree/main
-and store in the root folder
+2. download **deepdanbooru.onnx** and **tags.txt** from https://huggingface.co/chinoll/deepdanbooru/tree/main and store in the root folder

 3. run